-- (1) The incentive stock options granted under the Company's stock option plans become exercisable 20% after one year from date of grant, an additional 20% after two years, an additional 30% after three years, and the remaining 30% after four years. - (2) The values are based on the difference between the price of the Company's Common Stock on the Over-the-Counter Bulletin Board at the close of trading on December 31, 2000 of \$2.437 per share and the exercise price of such option.
-The actual value realized by a named executive officer on the exercise of these options depends on the market value of the Company's Common Stock on the date of exercise. - (3) The amounts shown include a non-qualified stock option covering 176,500 shares of Common Stock of which 35,300 shares were exercisable at December 31, 2000. - (4) The amounts shown include a non-qualified stock option covering 55,000 shares of Common Stock of which 11,000 shares were exercisable at December 31, 2000. - (5) The amounts shown include a non-qualified stock option covering 35,000 shares of Common Stock of which 7,000 shares were exercisable at December 31, 2000.
+- (1) The stock options granted under the Company's stock option plans become exercisable 20% after one year from date of grant, an additional 20% after two years, an additional 30% after three years, and the remaining 30% after four years. - (2) The values are based on the difference between the price of the Company's Common Stock on the Over-the-Counter Bulletin Board at the close of trading on December 31, 2001 of \$2.60 per share and the exercise price of such option.
+The actual value realized by a named executive officer on the exercise of these options depends on the market value of the Company's Common Stock on the date of exercise.

-OTHER PLANS.
-The Board of Directors has adopted an LSB Industries, Inc., Employee Savings Plan (the "401(k) Plan") for the employees (including executive officers) of the Company and its subsidiaries, excluding certain (but not all) employees covered under union agreements.
-The 401(k) Plan is an employee contribution plan, and the Company and its subsidiaries (with certain limited exceptions) make no contributions to the 401(k) Plan.
+Other Plans The Board of Directors has adopted an LSB Industries, Inc., Employee Savings Plan (the "401(k) Plan") for the employees (including executive officers) of the Company and its subsidiaries, excluding certain (but not all) employees covered under union agreements.
+The 401(k) Plan is an employee contribution plan, and the Company and its subsidiaries make no contributions to the 401(k) Plan.
 The amount that an employee may contribute to the 401(k) Plan equals a certain percentage of the employee's compensation, with the percentage based on the employee's income and certain other criteria as required under Section 401(k) of the Internal Revenue Code.
 The Company or subsidiary deducts the amounts contributed to the 401(k) Plan from the employee's compensation each pay period, in accordance with the employee's instructions, and pays the amount into the 401(k) Plan for the employee's benefit.
-The Summary Compensation Table set forth above includes any amount contributed and deferred during the 1998, 1999, and 2000 fiscal years pursuant to the 401(k) Plan by the named executive officers of the Company.
+The Summary Compensation Table set forth above includes any amount contributed and deferred during the 2001, 2000, and 1999 fiscal years pursuant to the 401(k) Plan by the named executive officers of the Company.

 The Company has a death benefit plan for certain key employees.
 Under the plan, the designated beneficiary of an employee covered by the plan will receive a monthly benefit for a period of ten (10) years if the employee dies while in the employment of the Company or a wholly-owned subsidiary of the Company.
 The agreement with each employee provides, in addition to being subject to other terms and conditions set forth in the agreement, that the Company may terminate the agreement as to any employee at anytime prior to the employee's death.
+The

-The Company has purchased life insurance on the life of each employee covered under the plan to provide, in large part, a source of funds for the Company's obligations under the Plan.
+Company has purchased life insurance on the life of each employee covered under the plan to provide, in large part, a source of funds for the Company's obligations under the Plan.
 The Company also will fund a portion of the benefits by investing the proceeds of such insurance policy received by the Company upon the employee's death.
-The Company is the owner and sole beneficiary of the insurance policy with the proceeds payable to the Company upon the death of the employee.
+The Company is the owner and sole beneficiary of the insurance policy, with the proceeds payable to the Company upon the death of the employee.
 The following table sets forth the amounts of annual benefits payable to the designated beneficiary or beneficiaries of the executive officers named in the Summary Compensation Table set forth above under the above-described death benefits plan.

+Amount of

-Name of Individual Amount of Annual Payment
+Name of Individual Annual Payment

-Jack E. Golsen \$175,000
+Jack E. Golsen \$ 175,000

 Barry H. Golsen \$ 30,000

 David R. Goss \$ 35,000

 Tony M. Shelby \$ 35,000

-David M. Shear \$ N/A
+David M. Shear Φ N/A